IdealJakob/YouTube-Downloader/README.md

 3. Open Command Prompt and type **pip install pytube**
 4. Head to the Folder were the file is in (in the command prompt, works with **cd {Path}** )
 5. Type **python {Filename}** to run the script
+This repository will probably not get updated in the future.